 I like to write about the kind of woman that you could meet in everyday life.
 She need not look like a supermodel, or be slim and young.
 She could be your wife, daughter, the old lady across the street, that woman you hardly pay attention to every day you pass her on the way to work.
-Age doesn’t matter – well, OK it does as we have to be careful not to encourage deviant behaviour towards young girls! but she could be the teenager you pass on her way to school or the little white haired old lady you get annoyed with for walking too slow.
+Age doesn’t matter – well, OK there have to be some limits but she could be the teenager you pass on her way to school or the little white haired old lady you get annoyed with for walking too slow.
 The point is, I like to explore what could happen if these ‘ordinary everyday’ women had some training in the martial arts or through some kind of athletic activity that makes them stronger than you and capable of giving you a really good beating.

 I am fascinated by the extremes – very old women who should be nice grannies, teenaged girls much smaller than yourself but who would be too much for you to handle in a fight, women who culturally would be expected to be quiet and subservient.
 My women are sometimes tough and sometimes brutal, but fight for their men.
 I love women with strong shapely legs and love it when they use them to destroy men with their powerful scissors holds or soul-destroying kicks and throws.